-You must award [the Plaintiff] a reasonable royalty in the amount that [the Plaintiff] has proven it could have earned on any infringing sales for which you have not already awarded lost profit lost-profit damages.
+You must award [the Plaintiff] a reasonable royalty in the amount that [the Plaintiff] has proven it could have earned on any infringing sales for which you have not already awarded lostprofit damages.
 A royalty is a payment made to a patent owner by someone else in exchange for the rights to [make, use, sell, or import] a patented product.